chrisballinger/prosody-modules/mod_csi_battery_saver/README.markdown

 properly handled carbon copies, support for handling encrypted messages and correctly handled smacks events.

+If smacks is used on the same server this needs at least version [f70c02c14161] of the smacks module!
+There could be message reordering on resume otherwise.

 Stanzas are queued in a buffer until either an "important" stanza is encountered or the buffer becomes full.
 Then all queued stanzas are sent at the same time.
 This way, nothing is lost or reordered while still